nsierra-/Barebone/README.md

 - Templates
 - Precise Routing
 - Basic ORM (in progress)
+- Only native PHP, no external library required

 # Installation
 Make sure mod_rewrite is activated. ```git clone``` the repository in a folder at your website root directory.
 Include ```barebone_dir/Application.php``` to your website's entry point.
 Voilà !